carsondenison/carsondenison/README.md

-- 👋 Hi, I’m @carsondenison
+- 👋 Hi, I’m @carsondenison.
+Eleven months ago I learned about the existential risks from AI.
+I immediately quit my job doing computational fluid dynamics to focus entirely on ML.
+I got a job at Google in the spring and I've been there skilling up since.
-- 👀 I’m interested in modern methods in deep RL.
+- 👀 I’m interested in making large language models safer.
-- 🌱 I’m currently learning how to implement proximal policy optimization from scratch using pytorch.
-- 💞️ I’m looking to collaborate on scaling law and AI safety research.
+- 💞️ I’m looking to collaborate on AI safety research.
 - 📫 How to reach me: please feel free to reach out my name at gmail with any questions.